Dog Boarding & Day Care FAQ

 Just like a kennel we are inspected, licensed and insured so you know that your dog will be staying in safe and secure surroundings, but we offer much more than that.
 When your dog stays with us at Hills Home Boarding they become part of our family with all the love, cuddles and fun and games that entails.
 We offer the level of care and attention we would want for our own dogs – a true home away from home.

-Yes, we are licensed by Sandwell Borough Council, which means they have inspected our home to make sure it’s safe, hygienic and suitable for dogs, as well as vetting us to make sure we are suitable to work with animals.
+Yes, we are licensed by Sandwell Borough Council and have been awarded the maximum 5 star rating for our business.
+This means they have inspected our home to make sure it’s safe, hygienic and suitable for dogs, as well as vetting us to make sure we are suitable to work with animals.

 It’s very important you check the boarding service you use is licensed and we’ll be happy to show off our certificate when you visit for your Meet & Greet.